Henry Thomas Gallagher

-Henry Thomas Gallagher (13 April 1880 – 15 March 1975), known as Harry Gallagher or H.T.
-Gallagher, was an Irish businessman, crown solicitor and founder of Urney Chocolates.
-Gallagher founded Urney in the 1920s and led the company until 1950.
-A prominent political figure, he integrated with the nationalist movement and became a close associate of Éamon de Valera.
+Henry Thomas Gallagher (13 April 1880 – 15 March 1975) was an Irish businessman, lawyer and founder of Urney Chocolates, a leading confectionery company of the 20th century.

 Early life

-Henry Gallagher was born in Strabane on 13 April 1880.
-He was the son of Irish-American businessman Edward Gallagher and his wife Annie Teresa Thomas of County Tipperary.
-His mother was descended from George Thomas, a famed soldier in India popularly known as the Raja from Tipperary.
+Henry Thomas Gallagher was born in Strabane, County Tyrone on 13 April 1880.
+He was the third son of Edward Gallagher JP, DL (1839–1924), a prominent figure in Strabane business and politics.
+His mother, Harriet (Anne) Thomas, was a milliner from County Tipperary, reputedly of a Quaker background.

-He had six sisters and five brothers, including the businessman and politician Andrew Gallagher.
-He attended Castleknock College, Dublin.
-He worked in the family factory for a year after school, but his father deemed him too stupid for business and he was sent to study law in Dublin.
+Gallagher attended Castleknock College, Dublin.
+He then worked in the family factory for a year after school, but his father deemed him too stupid for business and he was sent to study law in Dublin.
 He was admitted to the Incorporated Law Society of Ireland in 1902, and returned to Strabane to enter practice.